 British Speed Holes

-"This entry is part of a Special Series on my S65 lightweight flywheel experiments as a part of my Ultimate Response Blueprint.
+"This entry is part of a Special Series on my S65 lightweight flywheel experiments.

-In this entry, I examine the old, and the new: I compare the original design to the new 2022 + 2 piece design of the DCT flywheel.
-The MT 6spd version remains unchanged."
+In this entry, I examine the old, and the new: I compare the original DCT lightweight flywheel design to the latest 2 piece design revision."

 - Matt